 Read Full Bio

-Full BioJason Marczak is Director of the Latin America Economic Growth Initiative at the Atlantic Council's Adrienne Arsht Latin America Center.
-He joined the Atlantic Council in October 2013 to help launch the Arsht Center and set the strategic direction for its Latin America work.
+Full BioJason Marczak is director of the Atlantic Council's Adrienne Arsht Latin America Center.
+He joined the Atlantic Council in October 2013 to launch the Arsht Center and set the strategic direction for its Latin America work.

-Marczak previously served as Director of Policy at Americas Society/Council of the Americas (AS/COA) in New York City, where he was a Cofounder and Senior Editor of Americas Quarterly magazine.
-He also led high-level working groups composed of private- and public-sector leaders that put forward policy proposals on topics ranging from security and violence prevention to market access, the rule of law, and immigration.
+Marczak previously served as director of policy at Americas Society/Council of the Americas (AS/COA) in New York City, where he was a cofounder and senior editor of Americas Quarterly magazine.
+He worked hand-in-hand with corporate executives and senior policymakers to advocate for policy changes that addressed business priorities.

-Prior to joining AS/COA in 2006, Marczak was a Program Officer and Founding Member of Partners of the Americas' Center for Civil Society.
+Prior to joining AS/COA in 2006, Marczak was a program officer and founding member of Partners of the Americas' Center for Civil Society.
 He managed efforts to ensure civil society participation in multilateral processes, including the Summits of the Americas.
-From 1999 to 2001, he was a legislative aide in the House of Representatives with a portfolio including trade, technology, and small business issues.
+From 1999 to 2001, he was a legislative aide in the House of Representatives with a portfolio including trade, foreign affairs, technology, and small business issues.
 He has also worked at the National Endowment for Democracy and the Andean Community General Secretariat in Lima, Peru.

 He received a bachelor's degree from Tufts University and a master's degree in international affairs and economics from the Johns Hopkins University Paul Nitze School of Advanced International Studies.
-Marczak is a term member of the Council on Foreign Relations where he served as a member of its 2014 North America Task Force.
+While a term member of the Council on Foreign Relations, he served as a member of its 2014 North America Task Force.
 He is a Board Member of Qualitas of Life Foundation in New York City.